-2.3 Estimating the Comfort Temperature
+2.2.1 Estimating the comfort temperature

-Comfort temperatures (the estimated temperature corresponding to 'neutral' on the scale) were obtained from the votes on the mTSV scale using the Griffiths' method [4, 6, 7, 14, 15, 25, 26].
+Comfort temperatures (the estimated temperature corresponding to 'neutral' on the scale) were obtained from the votes on the mTSV scale using the Griffiths' method [6, 25-30].

-$$T_c = T_o + (4 - \text{mTSV}) / a^ \tag{1}$$
+$$T_c = T_g + \frac{4 - mTSV}{a^} \tag{1}$$

 T_c is the estimated comfort temperature using the Griffiths' method (°C), T_g is the indoor globe temperature (°C) and a is the assumed coefficient of dependence of the vote on the room temperature.
-In this analysis a is taken to be 0.50 votes per degree K, as found from analyses of field-study data worldwide [6, 7] and from Japan [19].
+In this analysis a is taken to be 0.50 votes per degree K, as found from analyses of field-study data worldwide [29, 30] and from Japan [23].

-2.4 Estimating the Occupant Behaviour
+2.2.2 Estimating the occupant behaviour

-Nicol and Humphreys [13] made use of logistic analysis to predict occupant control behaviour in naturally ventilated buildings.
-We have adopted this method here, using SPSS version 23 for the calculations.
-The relationship between the probability of windows being open or heating use or cooling use (p) and the outdoor air temperature (T_o) is of the form:
+Nicol and Humphreys [4] made use of logistic analysis to predict occupant control behaviour in naturally ventilated buildings.
+We have also adopted the logistic regression method here, using SPSS version 19 for the calculations.
+The relationship between the probability of windows being open or heating use or cooling use (p) and the outdoor temperature (T_o) is of the form:

-$$logit(p) = log \{p/(1-p)\} = bT_a + c$$ (2)
+$$logit(p) = \log \frac{p}{1-p} = bT_o + c$$ (2)

-$$p = \exp(bT{a} + c) / \{1 + \exp(bT{a} + c)\}$$ (3)
+$$p = \frac{e^{bT_o + c}}{1 + e^{bT_o + c}} \tag{3}$$

-where exp (exponential function) is the base of the natural logarithm, b is the regression coefficient for T_a and c the constant in the regression equation.
+where e (exponential function) is the base of the natural logarithm, b is the regression coefficient for T_o and c the constant in the regression equation.

-3. Results and Discussion
+3 Results and discussion

 The data were divided into three groups.
 If heating was in use at the time of the survey visit, the data were classified as being in the heating mode (HT).
 If cooling was in use at the time of the visit, the data were classified as being in the cooling mode (CL).
 If neither heating nor cooling were in use, the data were classified as being in the free-running mode (FR).
 The CL and HT modes are distinct groups of data (generally CL used in summer and HT is used in winter), and need to be analysed separately.
-Thus the classification differs from that used in the CIBSE Guide, and in current standards ISO Standard EN 15251 and ASHRAE Standard 55.
+Thus, the classification differs from that used in the CIBSE Guide, and in current standards ISO Standard EN 15251 and ASHRAE Standard 55.
 The mixed (MX) mode includes all of these three modes.

-3.1 Outdoor and Indoor Temperature
+3.1 Outdoor and indoor temperature

-The mean outdoor air temperatures during the voting were 20.7 °C, 24.9 °C and 10.4 °C for FR, CL and HT modes respectively [19].
-The globe temperature is highly correlated with the indoor air temperature, and so the results can be presented using the indoor globe temperature alone [19].
-The mean globe temperatures during the voting were 25.0 °C, 25.9 °C and 23.8 °C for FR, CL and HT modes respectively [19].
+The mean outdoor air temperatures during the voting were 20.7 °C, 24.9 °C and 10.4 °C for FR, CL and HT modes respectively [23].
+The globe temperature is highly correlated with the indoor air temperature, and so the results can be presented using the indoor globe temperature alone [23].

+The mean globe temperatures during the voting were 25.0 °C, 25.9 °C and 23.8 °C for FR, CL and HT modes respectively [23].
 The Japanese government recommends indoor temperature of 20 °C in winter and 28 °C in summer respectively.
 The results show that the mean indoor temperatures during heating and cooling were quite different from those recommended.
-As shown in the Fig. 2, the seasonal range of the mean indoor temperature was quite small (about 5K), while there was a wide seasonal range of the monthly mean outdoor temperature (about 10K).
+As shown in the

+Figure 2, the seasonal range of the indoor temperature was quite small, while there was a wide seasonal range of outdoor temperature.

-Fig. 2: Monthly mean globe temperature and outdoor air temperature (at 95% confidence level: Mean±2S.E.)
+Figure 2: Month mean globe temperature and outdoor air temperature (at 95% confidence level).

-3.2 Window Opening
+3.2 Window opening

-3.2.1 Status of window opening
+Status of window opening 3.2.1